mosman01/NAO-CoA/README.md

 Please note that the use of data is subject to authers' copyrights.
 To use please cite as:

-_**Osman, M., Zaitchik, B., Badr, H., Hameed, S., 2020: “North Atlantic Centers of Action and Seasonal to Subseasonal Temperature Variability in Europe and the Eastern United States”.
+_**Osman, M., Zaitchik, B., Badr, H., Hameed, S., 2020: “North Atlantic Centers of Action and Seasonal to Subseasonal Temperature Variability in Europe and the Eastern North America”.
 Int.
 J. Climatol, (Under Submission)**_

 Refer to Hameed and Piontkovski (2004) for the CoA calculations: